Drums180/Challenge-1/README.md

 ## Criteria 1: Semantic HTML Elements

 The innitial html code given uses 'div' tags instead of proper html semantics like 'header', 'aside', 'section' and 'article' which consist of the basic elements.
-In order to have a proper semantic structure, I replace every tag with '<div>' for the proper semantic equivalent, results shown in the following image:
+In order to have a proper semantic structure, I replace every tag with 'div' for the proper semantic equivalent, results shown in the following image:

 <img width="638" alt="Captura de pantalla 2022-11-28 a la(s) 20 08 33" src="https://user-images.githubusercontent.com/118247139/204421048-33514c98-1e3f-449c-b8c5-f988cdce3655.png">